-- Private: Owned by private organizations like banks, credit unions, or the schools themselves; rates depend on your credit score and you have no access to government benefits.
+- Private: Student loan servicers are private organizations like banks, credit unions, or the schools themselves; rates depend on your credit score and you have no access to government benefits.

 - Fewer monthly payments

-Alicia Plemmons, Assistant Professor of Finance and Economics shares insights on student loan refinancing
+Dr. Alicia Plemmons, Assistant Professor of Finance and Economics at Southern Illinois University Edwardsville, shares insights on student loan refinancing

 What advice do you have for borrowers who are considering refinancing given the possibility of student loan forgiveness?